Who are we?

 Did you know that only 40% of our Quebec companies have begun their digital transformation?
 And that only 2% of academic R&D investments contribute to digital innovation?

 The platform PINQ² will become your reference in terms of digital transformation with its unique and transparent service and its predictive approach in terms of cost.
 In addition to receiving support tailored to your needs and benefiting from sustainable solutions, you will be in control of your digital transformation through the transfer of skills.
 Thus, the digital will not only be anchored in your company, but you will have acquired the knowledge necessary to ensure its sustainability.

-Our mission is to assist organizations towards an accelerated digital transformation, accentuate collaboration and technology transfer between industry and research, and train the talents of tomorrow.
+Our mission is to accompany organizations towards an accelerated digital transformation, to enhance collaboration and simplify technology transfer between industry and research, and to train the talents of tomorrow.

 Business Development and Strategy

 Product manager for quantum technologies

 Board of Directors

 Vice-rector, Development and Partnerships at the Université de Sherbrooke